Updated: September 25, 2022

 On a chilly day, there’s nothing more soothing than a cup of soup — so how about sipping broth as a comforting drink?
 While any broth, from chicken to vegetable, can serve as a savory, low-cal beverage, bone broth offers a particular advantage for weight loss.
 Because of its high protein content, it may be more filling than other varieties of broth or stock.13

 At the end of a long day, there’s nothing wrong with treating yourself to a special beverage.
 That said, traditional cocktails, beer, and wine can seriously set back your weight loss efforts.
 A single 5-ounce glass of wine contains around 120 calories, while a 12-ounce beer typically nets you 150 calories.14,15 After a few rounds, the calories add up fast.

 Instead, shave off calories (and be kind to your liver) with a lighter mocktail.
 Grab a swizzle stick and channel your inner bartender by stirring up sparkling water with juice or a nonalcoholic mixer, such as cranberry juice or pineapple juice.
 Not only will you stick with your weight loss goals, but you’ll also feel a whole lot better the next morning.

 Are you ready to take your weight loss to the Max?
 Jenny Craig can help!
-Learn more about our newest and most effective program ever — Rapid Results Max!
+Learn more about our most effective and holistic program ever — Max Up!

 This article is based on scientific research and/or other scientific articles and was written by an experienced health and lifestyle contributor and reviewed by certified professionals.